 I also help manage the only known Minecraft network to run powered by Kubernetes (that I know of, at least).
 I am generally proud of my work within Minecraft - I have been able to work on a lot of first-ever projects that may not have gotten off the ground had I not been on the team working on it.

 I have a bunch of servers networked up together on the same network.
-I really like my homelab, and because of it I am able to run a bunch of applications locally in my house, including this website.
+I really like my homelab, and because of it I am able to run a bunch of applications locally in my house.
 While this is generally a bad idea, its a really cool experiment in virutalization, software defined networking, and just a mini-testtube of how things work out on the Internet.
 I made a diagram of my home network below:

 Through my love of computers and networking, I have started a public Tinc mesh network.
 I am looking for peers!
 If this is something you may be interested in, you can check it out at uctinc.net.